mahavedalla/mahavedalla/docs/questions/ovada/did-the-buddha-ever-provide-advice-on-how-husbands-and-wives-could-be-reunited-after-death.md

-# Did the Buddha ever provide advice on how husbands and wives could be reunited after death?
+Question: Did the Buddha ever provide advice on how husbands and wives could be reunited after death?
 Answer in Brief: -
  Category: Ovāda
 Sutta References: AN 4.55